TheSofox/WakeMapper/README.md

 # README #

 WakeMapper is a program that interacts with video games to display the player's position on a map.
-The program currently supports Alan Wake and Firewatch.
+The program currently supports Alan Wake, Firewatch and Skyrim Special Edition.
 (The Long Dark used to be supported, but various new releases broke compatibility).

 ![Scheme](Images/WakeMapperScreenshot1.jpg)